Sleeping bag or sheets and blanket for a twin-size bed.

 Sunscreen and bug spray

 Anything else you think you will need!

 Any medications you will need for the week.
 Please make sure they are in labeled bottles from the pharmacy.

 Make sure everything you bring is marked so we don't end up with a big "lost and found" pile!

-Then, a return for an open campfire, and perhaps some – some mores – camp songs and stories around the campfire.
+We then return for an open campfire, and perhaps s'mores, camp songs, and stories around the campfire.